Gizmo091/jellyfin-plugin-letterboxd-sync/README.md

  - Check `Send Favorite` if you want films marked as favorites on Jellyfin to be marked as favorites on Letterboxd.

+ - By default the plugin will do a full sync to letterboxd.
+Once done initially its advised to `Enable Date Filtering` with a short lookback to avoid load on letterboxd.

 <p align="center">
     <img src="/images/config-page.png" width="70%">
 </p>